Hohaiyan Rock Festival: Names

 The name "Hohaiyan" came from the historical fact that Taiwan is an island surrounded by sea and waves.
 Taiwanese aborigines heard the wave sound coming to shore with a melody of "ho-hai-yan", thus "Hohaiyan" ever since has signified waves and oceans to them.

 History

 This free music event first started in 2000 on 15 July.

+Because the festival was inactive from 2020-2022, due to the COVID-19 pandemic, the decision was made to terminate the festival in 2023.

 Performers

 Taiwan

 Notable musicians from Taiwan have performed in this concert, such as Mayday.

 Outside Taiwan

 Many from outside Taiwan have also performed, such as Baseball from Australia, Canada, Mainland China, Hong Kong, Japan, Nepal, Malaysia, Singapore, Switzerland, United States etc.

 Transportation

 The concert venue is accessible within walking distance from TRA Fulong Station.